ThDilos/ThDilos.Fox.Origin/README.md

 	The damage bonus is doubled(50%) between time 18000 and 23000 (midnight--sunrise)
 	A red-ish screen overlay is applied when damage bonus is activated, redder during midnight

-	During the Damage Bonus Phase(Refers to as 'Hunt'), every 3rd hits on living entities will have an extra damage applied after 4 ticks, with particles and sound effects.
-Whenever it is triggered, apply 3 damage(with name "thorigins:foxie_bite", pass through armor, ignore invincible frame) to the target, feed you 2 foodpoints and 2 saturation point.
+	During the Damage Bonus Phase(Refers to as 'Hunt'), every 3rd hits(damage has to > 1) on living entities will have an extra damage applied after 4 ticks, with particles and sound effects.
+Whenever it is triggered, apply 3 damage(with name "thorigins:foxie_bite", pass through armor, ignore invincible frame) to the target, feed you 2 foodpoints and 2 saturation point, also extend the hunt duration by 1.5s.

 	Throughout the Preparation and Hunt phases, the fear effect by Passive Skill 6 is suspended.
 Until the Hunt phase end.

+	When in the nether/end, before the respective fear is conquered, the hunt will treat the dimension as day time, and will be midnight after conquering the fears.

 -Passive Skill 1
 	**Agility**